Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 of a file available on all devices.

-1.3.1 - Linux client
+1.3.1 - Installation and configuration of the client

-- After successful download give AppImage permission to run by opening the terminal and entering
+After successful download give AppImage permission to run by opening the terminal and entering

 chmod u+x Sciebo-Linux64-VERSION.

-./Sciebo-Linux64-VERSION in the terminal.
+Start the client by typing ./Sciebo-Linux64-VERSION in the terminal.
 Configure the client.
-During the configuration
+During the configuration,

 the Client will be added into autoload and by next restart would start automatically.